A premium light duty cam latch

 Sick and tired of your hand slipping off your latch handles?
 The ECL14’s enclosed latch means you can grab hold of it when you are in a hurry, or when the latch of is wet.
 It is designed to give you a solid hold without your hand slipping off.

-The ECLR14, TCL14L and TCL14R are technically called cam latches.
-This is because they contain two cams which work together to open and close the latch when the handle is turned.
+The ECL14 is technically called a cam latch.
+This is because it contains two cams which work together to open and close the latch when the handle is turned.

 Each latch is spring loaded and, when paired with a striker plate, pushes straight into the hole when closed.